Welcome to Albany Public Library

 Death Cafe, Wednesday,

-January 14th at 6:00 PM
+March 11th at 6:00 PM

 Tea, treats, and open conversation about death.
 Facilitated by Kelsey Crelin.

-Book Discussion Group, Monday, January 19 at 4:00 PM
+Book Discussion Group, Monday, March 14 at 4:00 PM

 Stop by the library to pick up a copy of this month’s read, then join your neighbors to talk it over!
+It’s possible that this meeting might be online-only; reach out if you need a meeting link!

 Please note that meetings have moved back to the third Monday of the month!